kheller18/data-structures-algorithms/questions/frontEnd.md

 14. What is the difference between visibility:hidden and display:none?
     + `display:none` , `visibility:hidden` , and `opacity:0` can be used to hide elements visually but: `display:none` turns off the layout of the elements, so they are not rendered.` visibility:hidden` hides the elements without changing their layouts.

-15. What is the difference between local storage session storage and cookies?
+15. What is the difference between local storage, session storage and cookies?
-    + Local storage is useful for storing data that the user will need to access later, such as offline data.
-Session storage is a great way to improve the performance of your web applications.
-Cookies are a good choice for storing data that should not be persisted for a long time, such as session IDs.
+    + `Local storage`: is useful for storing data that the user will need to access later, such as offline data.
+    + `Session storage`: is a great way to improve the performance of your web applications.
+    + `Cookies`: are a good choice for storing data that should not be persisted for a long time, such as session IDs.

 16. What is the difference between responsive and adaptive web-design?
     + The responsive design will reconfigure all design elements whether it's viewed on a desktop, laptop, tablet, or mobile phone.
 With adaptive design, different fixed layouts are created that adapt to the users screen size.